search icon

 Life Insurance Trust

-You’ve probably already set up life insurance policies to protect your loved ones, but did you know you can actually set up a trust to hold a life insurance policy?
+Many people have already set up life insurance policies to protect their loved ones, but not everyone realizes that it’s possible to set up a trust to hold a life insurance policy.
 Some families choose to set up their insurance policy within a trust for relief from estate taxes when the policy is paid out.
 While this isn’t the right approach for every family, it can be a valuable tool.

 Spendthrift Trust